 All applications can be forwarded by email to:

 To be eligible to volunteer with us you are required to be:

 - positive, enthusiastic and willing to help

-- able to commit to a regular shift each week - holidays are of course allowed
+- able to commit to a regular shift each week for at least a twelve month commitment - holidays are of course allowed

 - willing to complete an interview and undergo a criminal history screening check